Why most hooks fail in the first 3 seconds.

 The audience does not owe you 10 seconds.

 Creators raised on TV pacing instinctively expect the audience to wait.
-The audience won't.
+The audience will not.
 Every second a viewer gives you costs them another piece of content they could be watching.
 Hook design has to honor that math.

-If the first 3 seconds don't pay, the next 30 don't matter.
+If the first 3 seconds do not pay, the next 30 do not matter.
 The platform will never serve them.

 The four most common failure modes.

-1. The greeting.
+- The greeting.
 "Hey guys, welcome back."
-The viewer doesn't know you.
+The viewer does not know you.
 The greeting is friction.

-2. The setup.
-"Today I want to talk about…" The setup is the audience paying you to get to the point.
-They won't.
+- The setup.
+"Today I want to talk about."
+The setup is the audience paying you to get to the point.
+They will not.

-4. The branded sting.
-The 1.5-second logo animation that announces your channel before the content begins.
+- The branded sting.
+The 1.5 second logo animation that announces your channel before the content begins.
 It is a tax.

 If your hook starts with you and not with the viewer's curiosity, it is already too slow.